9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Add in manual testing what types of HTML control settings are possible in query settings.
-And add that by default settings, each control that have a name setting must have a default setting, or at least to be hidden by a select with "No apply"(because when resetting via template, some settings may remains when unhid, which is not a problem).
-Add a thing that should be said that the hidden values and textareas should be overwrite by a "Not Applied" select.
-All date controls should have yy-mm-dd format.
-All settings should be only in the first array, aka the array of settings should not be a multidimensional array, except for a checkbox setting.
-Add something to test each note/warning, and also before/after a template is set.

-### Query Settings

-- Add interaction between settings warning: post__in and ignore_sticky_posts
-will interact if they are both set.
-This warning should be shown only if they are both set.

 ### Icons

-- Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
 - Verify each icon alignment, in the simple style.
 Take the reference the user and the calendar icon.

-### General Settings

-- Change by default to include icons inline?
-- Add a help button, and with a pop-out to document something, also the document might be exactly as in documentation.

 ### Documentation